-There are many ways you can support your kid’s mental health following coronavirus.
+There are many ways you can support your kid’s mental health following the coronavirus.

 In the USA, over 140,000 children aged 18 or younger lost a parent or grandparent who was their primary caregiver.
-Authors of this study said that as part of the USA’s emergency response to coronavirus, addressing the loss that children have experienced must be a top priority.
+The authors of this study said that as part of the USA’s emergency response to coronavirus, addressing the loss that children have experienced must be a top priority.

-Children who have lost a parent or caregiver may benefit from accessing a specialist counselor or therapist.
+Children who have lost a parent or caregiver may benefit from accessing a specialist counselor or therapist, including online therapy.
 Accessing support from a professional could be vital to supporting a child’s mental health at an incredibly traumatic time.

 None of us has experienced a pandemic before, and as a parent, you may feel out of your depth in supporting your child whilst simultaneously managing your own complex emotions.